 This would then explain the difference between your utterance of 'I like the snow' and mine.
 If I say 'I like the snow', then to see whether it is true or false we look, as usual, at the index, which in this case (since it is just a simple sentence) is the actual world here and now.
 The sentence is then true iff the person saying the sentence at that index - namely me - likes the cold.
 If you had been speaking, then the index would have been different, and the sentences would have been true iff the person speaking at that index - namely you - likes the cold.

-In this way, it can seem as though the 'context-dependence' of indexicals like 'I', 'now', and 'here' is just a version of something we recognized all along with every sentence: the truth value of the sentence depends on the relevant index.
+On this view, the 'context-dependence' of indexicals like 'I', 'now', and 'here' is just a version of something we recognized all along with every sentence: the truth value of the sentence depends on the relevant index.